MANVSim/MANVSim/README.md

 ### Project Structure

-This application consists of a Python [Flask](https://flask.palletsprojects.com) Backend, a [React](https://react.dev/) web admin frontend and a [Flutter](https://flutter.dev/) app which can be built for Android, iOS or web.
+This application consists of a Python [Flask](https://flask.palletsprojects.com) backend called 'server', a [React](https://react.dev/) web admin frontend for the server referenced as 'web' and a [Flutter](https://flutter.dev/) app which can be built for Android, iOS or web.

 ### Directory Structure